|News from across our website...|

 We have added new features and fixed many bugs.
 The time has come to make the new version available for beta testing.

 We want you to have the latest software for BitScope as soon as possible.
 This means releasing the new version it while it's still in development.

-To make this easy we're using trello (just like we do for technical support) allowing you to track the development, download the latest updates and feedback bug reports and feature requests.
+To make this easy we're using support allowing you to track the development, download the latest updates and feedback bug reports and feature requests.

 This new software fixes bugs reported in earlier versions and adds new features but it may also have some new bugs.

 We recommend it if you have any issues using older versions or you want to have the latest features.
 Read More...